collindaloisio/mlb-pitch-data/readme.md

 ##Project set up
+Create config.py as per config_template.txt

 ###Installations
 Install postgreSQL
 Install Cassandra

 ###Dependent Packages
-psycopg2 : this is a postgresql Driver
+pip install psycopg2 : this is a postgresql Driver

-dse-driver : this is a cassandra Driver
+pip install dse-driver : this is a cassandra Driver

 ###Standard Ports
-Postgresql - Port 5432
+Set up Postgresql on Port 5432

+###Gitignore Stuff
+Add a personalmain.py to mlb/ to do local test.
+Git will ignore this file Add a config.py that follows config_template.txt or else project will not work

 ###Helpful password storage
 From stackechange: By the way, check out the ~/.pgpass file to store password securely and not in the source code (http://www.postgresql.org/docs/9.2/static/libpq-pgpass.html). libpq, the postgresql client librairy, check for this file to get proper login information.
 It's very very handy.

-###Gitignore Stuff
-Add a personalmain.py to mlb/ to do local test.
-Git will ignore this file Add a config.py that follows config_template.txt or else project will not work